- Governance Overview

 TransAlta Energy Trading employees will:

-- Conduct business in compliance with all applicable laws, regulations, tariffs and exchange rules.
+- Conduct business in compliance with all applicable laws, regulations, tariffs, exchange rules and TransAlta policies, procedures, or directives.

 - Not engage in fraudulent behaviour.